 The first case study will be undertaken in Kakadu National Park in the Northern Territory.
 The second will take place in Kakadu’s floodplains, as well as on the East Alligator, Mary, Adelaide, and Daly Rivers.
 The final component will be undertaken in Geikie Gorge National Park in Western Australia’s Fitzroy River catchment.

-A/Prof Setterfield will also lead the case study of floodplain threats in Kakadu National Park.
+A/Prof Setterfield is also leading the case study of floodplain threats in Kakadu National Park.
 Professor Michael Douglas from UWA leads the fire management project in Kakadu National Park.
-The third component of weed management in the Fitzroy River catchment will be led by Adjunct Associate Professor Bruce Webber from CSIRO.
+The third component of weed management in the Fitzroy River catchment is being led by Adjunct Associate Professor Bruce Webber from CSIRO.

-Researchers from Western Australia’s Department of Biodiversity, Conservation & Attractions, UWA, CSIRO and Charles Darwin University will also support the project.
+Researchers from Western Australia’s Department of Biodiversity, Conservation & Attractions, UWA, CSIRO and Charles Darwin University are also supporting the project.